jhucsf/fall2019/hw/hw5.md

 fairly straightforward.

 You should use unit tests to test the functions in `hexFuncs.S`.
+[Note that you are not *required* to write unit tests, but we *strongly encourage* you to write unit tests.]
 Add your unit tests to the `hexTest.c` source file.
 For each function that you want to test, you will need to write a C language function declaration for the function.
 You can use